 Does Live/In-play Betting Exist in eSports?

 Most definitely.
 In fact, eSports gambling is the best place to capitalize on juicy odds during matches, especially when you’re taking punts on CS:GO.
-The rounds are fast-paced, allowing you to earn money in a matter of minutes.
+The rounds are fast-paced, allowing you to place bets in a matter of minutes.
 Usually, there are fewer markets when the game starts, but there’s still enough to bet on.

 What Are the Best Betting Sites for eSports?

 If you have seen a bookie that looks appealing, don’t take the plunge right away.
 To be sure you’re trusting a legitimate company with your money, check out our bookmaker reviews at ProTipster.
 Our team of experts writes them, with the community also chiming in with their opinion.
 With that being said, we believe that the following three sites are the best for betting on eSports:

 We love 1xBet because of its amazing design and the opportunity to view stats for your favorite teams and players in many different forms.
 For statheads and analytics aficionados, this is by far the best option.

 When we were testing all the most popular bookies, 22Bet consistently had the best odds which came as a surprise.
 They also offer the best welcome bonuses and bet boosters, with more and more markets being added each month.